-What is fractional hiring?
+What is the definition of fractional staffing?

 Hiring internal employees has many benefits.
 Working solely for one company enables employees to have extensive knowledge of the brand and the technologies they use.
 Internal employees are more likely to be loyal to the business and have established a rapport with other team members.

-However, depending on the current stage of the business, many small and midsize companies may not need to carry a full-time staff within specific departments or roles.
+However, depending on the current stage of the business, many small and midsize companies may not need to carry full-time staff within specific departments or roles.

 As a short-term solution, this isn’t a bad thing.
 However, as the business grows, the more susceptible it becomes to regulatory, environmental, and human capital risks.
-This is when hiring an experienced CFO, who has the knowledge and experience to help protect and provide insight into these complex risks, becomes vital to ensuring the health of the company.
+An example of this is when hiring an experienced CFO, who has the knowledge and experience to help protect and provide insight into these complex risks, becomes vital to ensuring the health of the company.

-The average CFO can earn an annual salary between $200-300 thousand per year, which means that and for many businesses hiring a full-time C level executive is an unaffordable luxury.
+The average CFO can earn an annual salary between $200-$300 thousand per year, which means for many businesses, hiring a full-time C-suite executive is an unaffordable luxury.

 Fortunately, most small and midsize businesses don’t need a full-time, in-house CFO while they are still developing growth.
-However, many of those same businesses would benefit from having access to a resource who has experience overseeing compliance issues and developing reliable benchmarking data crucial for the growth of a business.
-This is when fractional hiring (such as a fractional CFO) becomes an ideal option.
+However, many companies would benefit from having access to a resource with experience overseeing compliance issues and developing reliable benchmarking data crucial for growth.
+Times like these are when fractional hiring (such as a fractional CFO) becomes an ideal option.

-Fractional hiring is more than just finding someone who can keep the company’s books in order.
+Fractional staffing is more than just finding someone who can keep the company’s books in order.
 When it comes to the financial health and stability of your business, it’s essential to hire someone with the knowledge and expertise of the role you want to fill.Talk to An Expert

-Is it time to try the fractional model?
+When is the right time to try the fractional model?

 The decision to hire is a critical step for any business.
-Fractional hiring gives your company the perks of having top talent fill the critical roles necessary to take your business to the next phase of success.
+Fractional hiring gives your company the perks of having top talent fill the crucial roles necessary to take your business to the next phase of success.
 You can start benefiting from our finance and accounting fractional model at a fraction of the cost of hiring a full, in-house team by requesting a consultation today.